seirana/GEscDRS-TheraNet/README.md

  - Singularity  (as the container engine)

 In [Quick Start](#quick-start), you can follow the instructions to install the requirements and run simple samples.
-To know the details of the functions and needed data types and formats, check the [Documents](#documents).
+To know the details of the functions and needed data types and formats, check the [Documentations](#documentations).

 # Table of contents
 - [Pipeline structure](#pipeline-structure)